 No amendment to the Mission Bay South Redevelopment Plan is required for the Project's approval.
 Blocks 29-32 will be privately owned, and construction of the full development, including the Event Center, will be 100% privately financed.

 The proposed development for Blocks 29-32 is planned for construction in one phase.
 Estimated construction duration is approximately 24 to 26 months.
-Under the Mission Bay South Owner Participation Agreement (the "OPA") and BCDC permit, the Master Developer will be required to complete adjacent infrastructure, including P22, by the time of building occupancy on Blocks 29-32.

 Project Components

 The master plan of the proposed Major Phase application includes the following components: